 The Old Quarters

 The Old Quarters today still maintains most of the original street layout and some of the architecture of old Hanoi.
-Though most of the old stalls are now graded and home to commercial entities, such as electronic stores, restaurants serving local cuisine specialties as well as several cafes, clubs and bars, which attracts crowds, especially at night.
+Though most of the old stalls are now closed and home to commercial entities, such as electronic stores, restaurants serving local cuisine specialties as well as several cafes, clubs and bars, which attracts crowds, especially at night.
 There are also several interesting wares and musings too, such as preserved meat jerky as well as shops full of aromatic ground coffee.

 Food and Night Markets